gptrust/gptrust/README.md

 ```
 $ export OPENAI_API_KEY=sk-pasteyourapikeyhere
 ```
-`chat complete` (usually the `system` is ignored, so just using the `user` prompt) (seems gpt knows more than the [wikipedia page](https://en.wikipedia.org/wiki/Oberea_lutea)
+`chat complete` (usually the `system` is ignored, so just using the `user` prompt) (seems gpt knows more than the [wikipedia page](https://en.wikipedia.org/wiki/Oberea_lutea) though I wonder which model _knows_ more
 ```
 $ cargo run -- chat complete --model=gpt-4 --max-tokens=80 "Oberea lutea is a species of"
 Result: "beetle in the family Cerambycidae.
 It is commonly known as the longhorn beetle or the longicorn beetle.
-These beetles are characterized by their elongated bodies and long antennae, which can be as long as or even longer than their bodies.
-Oberea lutea is typically yellowish or greenish and can be found in various habitats such as forests, parks" ...etc(1)
+        These beetles are characterized by their elongated bodies and long antennae, which can be as long as or
+        even longer than their bodies.
+Oberea lutea is typically yellowish or greenish and can be found in
+        various habitats such as forests, parks" ...etc(1)
 $ cargo run -- chat complete --model=gpt-3.5-turbo --max-tokens=80 "Oberea lutea is a species of"
 Result: "longhorn beetle found in Europe and western Asia.
-It is known for its distinctive bright yellow coloration and long antennae, which can be up to twice the length of the beetle's body.
-The larvae of O. lutea feed on various species of deciduous trees, including oak, beech, and birch.
-This beetle is not considered a major pest, but large populations can cause" ...etc(1)
+It is known for its distinctive bright yellow coloration
+         and long antennae, which can be up to twice the length of the beetle's body.
+The larvae of O. lutea feed on
+         various species of deciduous trees, including oak, beech, and birch.
+This beetle is not considered a major
+         pest, but large populations can cause" ...etc(1)
 ```